 Start Observing and Counting Bugs!

-Make a chart showing these insects, but also leave some blank spaces for any other bugs you find along the way.
+Make a chart showing these insects, and also leave some blank spaces for any other bugs you find along the way.

 Place the chart on a clipboard so you can walk around and take notes.
 Get outdoors, whether it’s your yard, a park, or a neighborhood garden.